cdisc-org/cdisc-rules-engine/docs/index.md

 | **SDTM** or **FDA Business Rules**          | The **Verisian Engine** — [verisianHQ/cdisc-rules-engine](https://github.com/verisianHQ/cdisc-rules-engine) |
 | **TIG**, **USDM**, **ADaM**, or **SEND**    | The **CDISC Engine** (this repository), as described below                                                  |

-This split is temporary and reflects, differing underlying architectures — the Verisian Engine is built on SQL, while the CDISC Engine (this repository) is built on pandas/dask/jsonata.
+This split is temporary and reflects differing underlying architectures — the Verisian Engine is built on SQL, while the CDISC Engine (this repository) is built on pandas/dask/jsonata.
 These implementations will be harmonized over time, at which point this section will be updated to reflect the change.